 - Rebels — The inverse of the chaste Southern lady.
 These women openly reject Southern ideals of womanhood.

-Each of these types has her own stock weakness.
+Each of these types has her own stock shortcoming.
 Emily is clearly depicted as belonging to the second category of Faulkner’s women.
 But she is revealed to be a Rebel.

 That was two years after her father’s death and a short time after her sweetheart—the one we believed would marry her — had deserted her.
 After her father’s death she went out very little; after her sweetheart went away, people hardly saw her at all.